pulp/pulpcore/docs/index.rst

 If you are looking for a very high-level overview of Pulp's features, check out `features page at pulpproject.org <https://pulpproject.org/features/>`_

-If you want an overview of the main concepts and terminology of Pulp, see :doc:`general concepts and terminology<concepts>`
+If you want an overview of the main concepts and terminology of Pulp, see :doc:`Concepts and Terminology<concepts>`

 If you want to understand the core workflows, see  :doc:`Workflows<workflows/index>`